This article explains how to install Docker on a Raspberry Pi, how to build a simple image, and how to run a container based on it.

 The container is running and you are left with a prompt.
 This is a container shell and commands issued here are executed in the container, not directly on the host (your Pi).

 The command we want to run is comskip.
-For demonstration, I have uploaded a video file into the container.
+For this demonstration, I have uploaded a video file into the container.

 root@747fbdb287ca:/# comskip Minder.2020-04-06.09-15.ts ...
 72586 frames decoded in 667.17 seconds (108.96 fps) Commercials were found.